 Add these to your diet to increase antioxidant intake:

-- Blueberries: High in vitamin C and anthocyanins to strengthen follicles.
+- Blueberries: Blueberries are high in vitamin C and anthocyanins that strengthen follicles.

 - Spinach: Loaded with vitamins A and E, plus iron to fuel hair growth.